Backyard Physics- Throwing Eggs

 IMG_2867

 Hang the sheet up from a tree, if you have one.
 If you don’t have a tree, you could hang it from anything else, or have two tall children or adults hold it.
-Then have two children hold the bottom of the sheet up, or tie it to chairs so it makes a J shape when you view it from the side.
+Then have two kids hold the bottom of the sheet up, or tie it to chairs so it makes a J shape when you view it from the side.
 The idea is to keep the eggs from hitting the ground and breaking.

 IMG_2866